openhive-network/wax-doc/src/typescript/transaction-builder/example-usage.md

 label: Example usage
 ---

-# Example Transaction Builder usage
+# Example Transaction interface usage

-Once you know all the `TransactionBuilder` functionality, let's look at an example of complete usage.
+Once you know all the `Transaction` interface functionality, let's look at an example of complete usage.

 +++ Example usage (HF26 format)